Tropicalia (song)

 "Tropicalia" is a song from Beck's 1998 album Mutations.
 It was released as a single in the UK in December 1998.
 The B-side "Halo of Gold" is a drastically reworked cover version of "Furry Heroine (Halo of Gold)" by Skip Spence.

+Background

 Beck said that "Tropicalia"'s inspiration was "I've always loved a lot of different exotic music.
 I've been listening to Brazilian music since I was a kid, but I haven't really felt it was something that would come naturally until the last few years.
 I think for something like 'Tropicalia' I needed to go to places where that music existed in order to get to the point where I could do it myself.
 I wrote it in the back of the bus on tour, and then later I put lyrics to it.
 A lot of times I write the melody and the chords of the songs sometimes years before I ever get around it writing lyrics, so it just sits there incubating."

 Beck does not play any instrument in the song.